Balanced systems for $\mathrm{Hom}$: Applications and examples

-In this section, we show an analog for Proposition \ref{CriterioBalance} which involves the ``inner'' extensions functors defined in \eqref{inner_ext_X} and \eqref{inner_ext_Y}, i.e. that both definitions coincide under certain conditions.
-More precisely, we shall require that $\mcX$ and $\mcY$ are part of a strongly finite balanced system.
+In this section, we show an analog for Proposition \ref{CriterioBalance} which involves the ``inner'' extensions functors defined in \eqref{inner_ext_X} and \eqref{inner_ext_Y}, that is, both definitions coincide under certain conditions.
+More precisely, we shall require that $\mcX$ and $\mcY$ are part of a strong finite balanced system.

-The following lemma can be proven as \cite[Lem.
-11]{Liu18}.
+The following lemma can be proven as in Liu's \cite[Lem.
+11]{Liu18}, or by using \cite[Lem.
+2.1]{GillespieFlat}.
 Although the arguments there are stated in the category of modules, they carry over to abelian categories.